The Process of Seeking Legal Guardianship

 There is a process in place to determine whether guardianship is needed and whether the person seeking to become a guardian is fit to take on that role.
 All of the parties in a guardianship case are required to have legal representation.

-He is equally prepared to represent family members contesting the fitness of someone seeking to become a guardian for another family member, as well as adults contesting the need for guardianship.
+We are equally prepared to represent family members contesting the fitness of someone seeking to become a guardian for another family member, as well as adults contesting the need for guardianship.

 The Process of Applying for Guardianship